-Over the past few years, Shoreditch has become one of the areas of London with the most diverse eating out options.
-It's here where some of the more unique restaurants are appearing, thriving in an area that (for the moment) is a easier to break into than Soho.
-There are a lot of unique restaurants out this way - and here's our edit of what we think are the best...
+Over the past decade, Shoreditch has become one of the areas of London with the most diverse eating out options.
+It's here where some of London's more unique restaurants have appeared, thriving in an area that is a little less expensive to break into than central London.
+Here's our edit of what we think are the best...

 The original Blanchette was a big hit in Soho, serving up small plates of French cooking.
 This restaurant has a similar small plates approach as the original, but the menu has expanded to include more influences from South France and North Africa too.

 One of London's biggest success stories, Dishoom seems eternally popular.
 Serving up all manner of Indian small plates, there's just as big a focus on the bar here as the food.
-Expect to wait for your table at peak times here.
+Expect to wait for your table at peak times.

 The original Hawksmoor, and for many the best.
 Known as the group that transformed steaks in British restaurants forever for the better, this is a perfect place to come to for a meat-fest.
 And expect some cracking cocktails too - head to the bar downstairs for those and extra snacks not on the main menu.